- 8-week and 4-week Pre-sessional courses

 Accommodation booking and fees

 You can book self-catering halls of residence accommodation at Paul Robeson House for prospective postgraduate students and Dinwiddy House for prospective undergraduate students.
 These halls are used by SOAS students throughout the year and are a 15-minute walk from the Russell Square campus.
-In order to get a discounted rate it is important to indicate on the pre-sessional application form that you want to use the halls of residence accommodation, and once you have submitted the form, you will be contacted directly to arrange accommodation.
+Accommodation can be booked directly through the halls of residence.
+Information about booking accommodation and a discount code will be sent to you once you have accepted your pre-sessional offer.
+Please book accommodation only when you are sure that you will attend the pre-sessional programme.
+Accommodation fees are only refunded in exceptional circumstances (eg, serious delays in obtaining a visa or not meeting the condition of your main degree programme).
+Any requests for a refund of accommodation fees should be made directly to the accommodation provider.